TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 For the [search-catalog-items endpoint](https://developer.squareup.com/reference/square/catalog-api/search-catalog-items)

-- Catalog_Search_Items - Searches for catalog items or item variations
+- Catalog_Search_Items - Searches for catalog items or items variations

 For the [search-catalog-objects endpoint](https://developer.squareup.com/reference/square/catalog-api/search-catalog-objects)

 - These search for catalog objects of any type.
 These are mutually exclusive, thus the separation into two classes.
 - Catalog_Search_Filter - search using key:value pairs
-- Catalog_Search_Cross_Reference - Search using arrays of ids to cross reference
+- Catalog_Search_Cross_Reference - Search using ONE array of ids to cross-reference

 <br/>

 # Catalog_Search_Cross_Reference & Catalog_Search_Filter

 Square provides two mutually exclusive ways to search with a single endpoint.
 One way is to filter using different searchable properties and values.
 The other way is to provide it an array of IDs for specific modifiers such as taxes or modifier_lists.
-So if you want all objects that use a tax called "sales tax" you would find the Object ID of that tax and then put that ID into the array.
-It would then return all objects that use that tax.
+So if you want all objects that use a taxes called "sales taxes" you would find the Object ID of that taxes and then put that ID into the array.
+It would then return all objects that use that taxes.
 You cannot filter such a request.
 You must use one type or the other.
 Square will reject a request which has an array of IDs along with any kind of refining details.

 When looking at the Square docs, the 'query' property is where all the confusing stuff happens.
 Note that there are two broad mutually exclusive